 SomaDetect measures milk quality and herd health, enabling dairy farmers to produce the best milk possible.

-SomaDetect allows dairy farmers to measure somatic cell counts and fat content, two of the main indicators of milk quality and herd health, directly in the milking line.
+SomaDetect allows dairy farmers to measure major indicators of milk quality and herd health, directly in the milking line.
 The measurements are automatic (no added chores) and do not require any chemicals, cartridges, or lost milk.
-By taking measurements from individual cows, or in the milking line, SomaDetect stops low-fat and high-SCC milk from ever being added to the bulk tank.
+By taking measurements from individual cows, or in the milking line, SomaDetect stops low-quality or contaminated milk from ever being added to the bulk tank.
 This provides significant benefits to the bottom line, means that sick cows are treated early and efficiently, and keeps the milk processor happy.

 SomaDetect provides real-time, automated analysis of milk quality.
 The in-line sensor technology fits into the milking line of existing dairy equipment, making it technologically accessible and cost-effective for dairy producers.
 SomaDetect uses machine-learning and artificial intelligence to create cutting-edge algorithms that pull the most information possible from the sensor technology.
 The software then delivers meaningful reports and provides management options to farmers.
 Over time, SomaDetect data can be used to better-track farming practices, manage mastitis, reduce unnecessary antibiotic usage, and virtually eliminate the addition of low-quality, low-fat milk into bulk storage tanks.